Drying and storing your herbs is a great way to save money. You can extend your harvest when you learn to store dried herbs for optimum flavor.

 As soon as you’ve dried your herbs crackly dry, either on the stem or off, remove the leaves from the stalks and be sure and keep the leaves whole.

-Crumbling them releases the aromatic oils that you want for your teas, tonics and lotions.
+Crumbling them releases the aromatic oils that you want for your teas, tonics, and lotions.
 Save crushing the leaves until you are ready to add them to recipes.

 You should keep the leaves in airtight containers.
 Glass is my favorite container for storage.
 Mason jars work great, but any reclaimed glass container (with a lid) will fit the bill.
 Glass works best because metal and plastic can affect the flavor of some herbs.
 I have saved chopped peppermint in a plastic gallon plastic jug.
 It’s been in there for a few years.
 The herbs are still fragrant, but I will never be able to store anything else in the jar.
 It’s peppermint or nothing!

 The recommended storage time for herbs is one year, so try to grow enough to last harvest to harvest.
 After one year they will still be good, just not as aromatic.
 I use my older herbs for soaps and craft projects.
-No matter what, you herbs should be stored in a cool, dark place, away from heat.
+No matter what, your herbs should be stored in a cool, dark place, away from heat.

 To use the herbs, just crush the leaves in your hands or powder them in a mortar and pestle or with a rolling pin, then measure as directed in your recipe.
-Use sparingly, you’ll want about one-third the amount of dried herbs as fresh in your recipes.
+Use sparingly, you’ll want about one-third an amount of dried herbs as fresh in your recipes.

 Dried herbs have many uses